ggozad/jarn.xmpp.core/README.txt

 ``jarn.xmpp.core`` provides the following basic functionality based on XMPP services:

-* Integration of plone user accounts with XMPP accounts.
+* Integration of plone user accounts with XMPP accounts and secure authentication.
 * Basic messaging and multi-user chat.
 * A minimal microblogging environment based on XMPP PubSub.